'Looking After' that Park Model

 And when you return it is suggested that you open some taps before turning the water back on and run the hot water for about ten minutes to clean out the hot water tank.

-Clean the fridge and freezer and use fresh coffee set in
+Clean the fridge and freezer and use baking soda or coffee in

 dishes to help absorb odors.
 Some people also like to block